defi-org-code/web3-candies/README.md

 - Default (recommended) Web3 + Hardhat development dependencies are installed
   - Use the bundled tsconfig, solhint, and other project files as a starting point

+### How to manually verify sources in Etherscan in case of an error during deploy?

+- First, try running `etherscanVerify`
+- After running `deploy` script, the `deployments` artifact backup should hold build-info json with all the metadata required
+- Alternatively, after compiling with hardhat, `./artifacts/build-info` should have this json
+- Extract the object under `input`: this is the Solidity standard-json-input required by Etherscan
+- Additionally, constructor arguments should be sent abi-encoded to Etherscan, this is printed during the deploy script